Basic Guidelines to Pregnancy

 Relieving Pelvic Pain During and After Pregnancy: How Women Can Heal Chronic Pelvic Instability by Cecile Röst

 Twin Set: Moms of Multiples Share Survive and Thrive Secret by Christina Boyle

-The providers at Reiter, Hill, Johnson, and Nevin congratulate you on your new pregnancy and welcome you to the practice.
+The providers at Reiter, Hill & Johnson congratulate you on your new pregnancy and welcome you to the practice.

 During your pregnancy, we will strive to provide you with the most current and compassionate care.
 Our ultimate goal in the hospital is the delivery of a healthy baby to a healthy mother.
 The following information is an attempt to address the most frequently encountered questions, requests, and concerns raised by our laboring patients.

 Unless otherwise expressed or medically contraindicated, our assumption is that the preferred mode of delivery is an unassisted vaginal delivery.
 Should an operative vaginal or cesarean delivery be considered, a thorough discussion of the indications risks and benefits will be held with you and your partner.